shrvn12/shrvn12/README.md

  </p>

  <h1 align="center"> 💡 About me </h1>
- - 🔭 A creative and Enthusiastic Full stack web developer.
+ - 🔭 A creative and Enthusiastic Full stack web developer
- - 💻 Intrested in backend, server side programmin and management.
+ - 💻 Intrested in backend, server side programmin and management
- - ✌🏻 Currently Learning Node Backend.
+ - ✌🏻 Currently Learning Node Backend
- - 🌱 Open for contribution in frontend as well as backend for building web projects.
+ - 🌱 Open for contribution in frontend as well as backend for building web projects

 <!-- ### Hi there 👋 -->